ndp1100/ndp1100.github.io/_posts/2015-9-20-How-to-create-Android-Native-Plugin-for-Unity.md

 ##2.
 Export file Jar.
 Next step, you need to create a jar file.
 It will be added to Unity folder (Plugins/Android).
 In Android Studio you can export jar file with bundle.gradle [like this post](http://stackoverflow.com/questions/16763090/how-to-export-library-to-jar-in-android-studio)

-If it doesn't work with you, you can try to convert .dex file (/app/build/intermediates/dex/release/classes.dex) to jar file with [this tool](http://code.google.com/p/dex2jar/)
+If it doesn't work with you, you can try to convert .dex file to jar file with [this tool](http://code.google.com/p/dex2jar/).
+You cal find .dex file at **/app/build/intermediates/dex/release/classes.dex** folder
 ![Show dex2jar](/images/AndroidPlugin/AndroidPlugin-dex2jar.PNG)

 ##3.
 Create Unity Project